‘We resist silently’: Many Palestinians to boycott Israel’s municipal vote

 Tayeh wasn’t the only one horrified by Israel’s reaction to October 7.
 Palestinians in East Jerusalem ceased speaking about whether to participate in or boycott municipal elections.
 Every conversation in homes, cafes and barbershops was about the suffering of their people in Gaza.

-“The state of Israel elevated its level of brutality and aggression against Palestinians.
+“The state of Israel elevated its level of brutality and aggressiveness against Palestinians.
 That does not invite [those in East Jerusalem] to vote in elections,” said Muna, the bookseller.

 Al-Hoot said she stopped campaigning for weeks following the October 7 attacks by Hamas.
 She told Al Jazeera that she couldn’t dare pitch herself as a candidate in Israeli elections at a time when hundreds of Palestinians were dying every day in an enclave just 76km (47 miles) from East Jerusalem.